Parliamentary constituencies in South Yorkshire: 2024

-For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine South Yorkshire with the four unitary authorities which make up the former county of Humberside as a sub-region of the Yorkshire and the Humber Region, resulting in the creation of a new cross-county boundary constituency named Doncaster East and the Isle of Axholme, largely replacing Don Valley.
+For the 2023 review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine South Yorkshire with the four unitary authorities which make up the former county of Humberside as a sub-region of the Yorkshire and the Humber Region, resulting in the creation of a new cross-county boundary constituency named Doncaster East and the Isle of Axholme, largely replacing Don Valley.
 Barnsley Central and Barnsley East were realigned to form Barnsley North and Barnsley South.
 Changes to Wentworth and Dearne resulted in it being renamed Rawmarsh and Conisbrough.